 Living with Breathing Space

-After contacting your debt advisor, an application will be submitted to the Insolvency Service, this usually takes two working days or less.
+After contacting your debt advisor, an application will be submitted to the Insolvency Service.
+This usually takes 2 working days or less.

-During the first twenty days of your Breathing Space, creditors can challenge the application, or specific debts being included in the scheme.
+During the first 20 days of your Breathing Space, creditors can challenge the application, or specific debts being included in the scheme.

-From day 25-35, your breathing space will be reviewed, and the extended debt solution will remain until the end of the 60-day period.
+From day 25 to 35, your Breathing Space will be reviewed, and the extended debt solution will remain until the end of the 60-day period.

 “I was amazed at how easy it was to talk to a stranger about my debt.“— Kevin, Greater London